MOLOGEN AG: Capital increase from authorized capital with subscription rights of existing shareholders | MarketScreener

 investor@mologen.com

-Certain information in this report contains forward-looking statements or the corresponding statements with negation or versions deviating from this or comparable terminology.
+Certain statements in this communication contain formulations or terms referring to the future or future developments, as well as negations of such formulations or terms, or similar terminology.
 These are described as forward-looking statements.
-In addition, all of the information given here that refers to planned or future results of business areas, key financial figures, developments of the financial situation or other financial figures or statistical data, is to be understood as such forward-looking statements.
-The company points out to investors that they should not rely on these forward-looking statements as predictions about actual future events.
-The company is not obligated and refuses to accept any liability for the forward-looking statements and has no obligation to update such statements in order to accurately reflect the current situation.
+In addition, all information in this communication regarding planned or future results of business segments, financial indicators, developments of the financial situation or other financial or statistical data contains such forward-looking statements.
+The company cautions prospective investors not to rely on such forward-looking statements as certain prognoses of actual future events and developments.
+The company is neither responsible nor liable for these forward-looking statements.
+It is not responsible for updating such information, which only represents the state of affairs on the day of publication.

-01-Sep-2018 CET/CEST The DGAP Distribution Services include Regulatory Announcements, Financial/Corporate News and Press Releases.